mkejeiri/Domain-Driven-Design/README.md

 - It (Money) will have a lifetime of its own (we could delete Snackmachine object without deleting Money row), it violates the rules that a value object lifetime should fully depend on the entities lifetime.

 *_Initialization :_*
- It's good practice to do initialization as close a possible to the startup (factory initialisation, IOC, ...) in WPF is the App Class
+ It's good practice to do initialization as close a possible to the startup (factory initialisation, IOC, ...), e.g. in WPF inside the App Class, WebApi Startup class...

 **_Aggregates_**